kickstartcoding/react-mern-prototyping-starter/README.md

 ### Heroku

-If you want to use your mLabs database on Heroku, you will need
+If you want to use your mLabs database on Heroku, you will need to configure it with Heroku.
+Use a command like below, except with the same string you did in the previous steps (`.env.local`):

     heroku config:set MONGODB_URI='mongodb://someUser:...'